zishone/mongover/README.md

       -e or --export            specifies if data from the MongoDB Server should also be exported, choose between 'jsonl', 'json' and 'no'.
 Defaults to 'no'.

       -q or --query             specifies a filter which data to be exported from the MongoDB Server.

+      -i or --infoCollection    specifies the collection name of the database information such as it's version.
+Defaults to '_mongover'.

 * **apply**: applies the current Mongover Specification to the MongoDB Server.